ajagunalliyu/Mpox-Combat-In-Underserved-Communities/README.md

 ### 3. Objectives

-Our analysis aims to address these critical gaps to improve outbreak response and slow the risk of wider spread.
-Our primary objective is to uncover key virus outbreak patterns and provide actionable recommendations for targeted medical interventions to combat Mpox, with a specific focus on underserved communities.
+This analysis aims to address these critical gaps to improve outbreak response and slow the risk of wider spread.
+The primary objective is to uncover key virus outbreak patterns and provide actionable recommendations for targeted medical interventions to combat Mpox, with a specific focus on underserved communities.

 ---